Nissan Altima Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Nissan Altima are $1,392 a year with full coverage.
-Comprehensive insurance costs an estimated $274, collision costs $530, and liability coverage costs $430.
-Liability-only coverage costs as little as $486 a year, with high-risk coverage costing $3,024 or more.
-16-year-old drivers cost the most to insure at $5,264 a year or more.
+U.S. average insurance rates for a Nissan Altima are $1,392 a year for full coverage insurance.
+Comprehensive insurance costs on average $274 a year, collision insurance costs $530, and liability is $430.
+Liability-only insurance costs around $486 a year, and high-risk driver insurance costs $3,024 or more.
+16-year-old drivers pay the highest rates at up to $5,264 a year.

 Average premium for full coverage: $1,392

-Prices include $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Prices are averaged for all U.S. states and for different Altima trim levels.
+Prices include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Estimates are averaged for all 50 states and Altima trim levels.

 Use the form below to get customized rates for your location.